usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 If the chosen secret is found in the list, the CSP or verifier SHALL advise the subscriber that they need to select a different secret, SHALL provide the reason for rejection, and SHALL require the subscriber to choose a different value.

-Verifiers SHOULD offer guidance to the subscriber, such as a password-strength meter [Meters](#meters), to assist the user in choosing a strong memorized secret.
-This is particularly important following the rejection of a memorized secret on the above-described list as it discourages trivial modification of listed (and likely very weak) memorized secrets [Blacklists](#blacklists).
+Verifiers SHOULD offer guidance to the subscriber, such as a password-strength meter [[Meters]](#meters), to assist the user in choosing a strong memorized secret.
+This is particularly important following the rejection of a memorized secret on the above list as it discourages trivial modification of listed (and likely very weak) memorized secrets [[Blacklists]](#blacklists).

 Verifiers SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber's account as described in [Section 5.2.2](#throttle).